StarmanMartin/GCATR/README.md

 is a sequence an additional word length parameter is needed.<br>
 Comma free is a more restrictive code of the family of the circular codes:<br>
 A comma-free code is block code in which no concatenation of two code words contains a valid code word that overlaps both.<br>
+This is an extended property of the circular codes.
 Circular codes are a block codes.
-It is used as an unproved approach to explain the method used in gens to retrieving the correct reading frames.<br>
+See *code_check_if_circular* for more details.<br>
 *https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5492142/*,<br>
 *http://dpt-info.u-strasbg.fr/~c.michel/Circular_Codes.pdf*,<br>
 *2007 Christian MICHEL.
 CIRCULAR CODES IN GENES*